PetraLee2019/Retail-Analysis-/README.md

 # Retail-Analysis-

-Lets say we have a table "OrderDetail" with the following columns:
+"OrderDetail" with the following columns:

 We would like to find those customers who bought hats (value "Hat") in 2016.
 Also include total quantity of hats per customer